-In earlier blogs I had lamented about the dullness of German beer and later described some highly welcome craft beer startups in Germany.
-To a certain extent the workshop was a continuation of my beer tasting in April 2012 at Toni's place and of a pub crawl in Madison in the beginning of September 2013 when an over hopped Hopalicious beer had numbed my taste buds for hours.
+In earlier blogs, I had lamented about the dullness of German beer and later described some highly welcome craft beer startups in Germany.
+To a certain extent, the workshop was a continuation of my beer tasting in April 2012 at Toni's place and of a pub crawl in Madison at the beginning of September 2013 when an over hopped Hopalicious beer had numbed my taste buds for hours.

 At the What's Brewing Workshop our masters of ceremony were two beer experts, one from Belgium and one from California.
 The following graphic shows the fantastic world of beers.
 Even if you cannot read the names the diversity of brewing is impressive.

 On the menu, our sommeliers had put eight different kinds of beer.
 Their tasting was accompanied by scientific and historical comments and video clips.
 At the end, one participant had lined up one can and seven bottles for a photo shooting.

 Here comes a short description of the beers we tasted.
 We started with a traditional American Blue Ribbon Beer.
 It reads: This is the original Pabst Blue Ribbon Beer.
 Nature's choicest products provide its prized flavor.
 Only the finest of hops and grains are used.
 Selected as America's Best in 1893.

 Next came an Anchor Steam Beer from San Francisco, a beer first brewed at the Anchor Brewery in 1896.

 We continued with a Liberty Ale also produced by the Anchor Brewing Company, an Indian pale ale (IPA) first brewed in 1975 commemorating the American Revolution 200 years earlier.